renoki-co/laravel-eloquent-query-cache/README.md

 ### Global Cache Invalidation

-To invalidate all the cache for a specific model, use the `flushQueryCache` method without any additional parameter.
+To invalidate all the cache for a specific model, use the `flushQueryCache` method without passing the tags.

 The package automatically appends a list of tags, called **base tags** on each query coming from a model.
 It defaults to the full model class name.